The history behind Alzheimer's disease

 When Auguste is unable to come up with a response to a question, she commonly answers by saying, "I have lost myself, so to say."

-Dr. Alzheimer also observes that, as well as feeling disoriented, Auguste often identifies things by a different name – like calling the pork she was eating "spinach", for example.
+Dr. Alzheimer also observes that, as well as feeling disoriented, Auguste often identifies things by a different name – like calling the pork she was eating "spinach".
 He also notes that her abilities get worse at night.

 1906